-- Remove the dipstick by turning the T-handle counterclockwise.
-Observe the fluid level.
-Replace the dipstick and tighten securely. - 2.
-Operate the engine until the engine and the transmission reach operating temperature. - 3.
-Stop the engine and quickly check the fluid level to minimize the drain-back from the oil cooler.
-Remove the dipstick by turning the T-handle counterclockwise.
-Wipe the dipstick off with a clean cloth.
-Re-insert the dipstick to the threads (do not screw the dipstick in) and remove the dipstick.
+- 1. The fluid level must be checked in one of the following conditions: - A. Engine/Transmission is cold; - B. Engine/Transmission has been shut off for at least 2 minutes to allow fluid to drain back. - Remove the dipstick by turning the T-handle counterclockwise.
+Wipe the dipstick off using a clean cloth. - Re-insert the dipstick to the threads (DO NOT screw the dipstick in) and remove.
 Observe the fluid level. - 4.
-The fluid level should be at the "FULL" or "MAX" mark.
-If low, add the specified fluid through the dipstick tube.
-Repeat checking procedures as required until the fluid level is at the "FULL" or "MAX" mark. - 5.
+The fluid level should be at the "FULL" mark.
+If low, add the specified fluid in small increments through the dipstick hole in the transmission.
+Repeat the checking procedures untill the fluid level is at the "FULL" mark. - 5.
 Replace the dipstick and tighten securely.

-Figure 11-3 Transmission Dipstick and Location
+Figure 11-3 80 Series Transmission Dipstick and Location